ChrisBartley99/Freezer-Monitor/README.md

 IPAddress secondaryDNS(8, 8, 4, 4); // optional - NOTE : These are NOT optional !

-Add a variation of this code at about line xxx to switch to fixed IP addressing
+Add a variation of this code at about line 175 (before the connect to Wi-Fi) to switch to fixed IP addressing
 ======================
 #if (FIXED_IP == 1)
   // Set up for FIXED IP address